atlemann/atlemann.github.io/_drafts/standalone-scripts-with-fake-cli.md

 ## Changing the target frameworks

 To change the target framework we need some code for updating the XML and saving it to file.
-We also need to take the new target framework as argument:
+We also need to take the new target framework as an argument:

 ```fsharp
 let setNodeValue value (node : XmlNode)=